waynetee/tp/docs/DeveloperGuide.md

 1. `User` requests to find properties by specifying keywords and a set of tags.
 2.  `PropertyWhiz` filters the displayed property list to include only properties that contain the specified keywords in the name and have the specified tags.

 Use case ends.

 **Use case: UC06 - Import properties**
 1. `User` requests to import properties.
 2. `User` chooses the source csv file.
 3. `PropertyWhiz` imports the rows within the csv file as properties, and prepends the imported properties the displayed property list.

 Use case ends.

 **Extensions**

 * 2a. `User` cancels while choosing a csv file.
     * 2a1. `PropertyWhiz` shows an error message.

     Use case ends.

 * 3a.
 The csv file cannot be opened or read from.
     * 3a1. `PropertyWhiz` shows an error message.

     Use case ends.

 * 3b.
 The csv file is incorrectly formatted.
     * 3b1. `PropertyWhiz` shows an error message.

     Use case ends.

 * 3c.
 Importing creates duplicate properties within `PropertyWhiz`.
     * 3c1. `PropertyWhiz` shows an error message.

     Use case ends.

 **Use case: UC07 - Export properties**
 1. `User` requests to export properties.
 2. `User` chooses the destination csv file.
 3. `PropertyWhiz` exports properties from the displayed property list to the csv file.

 Use case ends.

 **Extensions**

 * 2a. `User` cancels while choosing a csv file.
     * 2a1. `PropertyWhiz` shows an error message.

     Use case ends.

 * 3a.
 The csv file cannot be opened or written to.
     * 3a1. `PropertyWhiz` shows an error message.

     Use case ends.

 **Use case: UC08 - Match auto**
 1. `User` requests to match properties to buyers 1 to 1.
 2. `PropertyWhiz` displays a view containing a list of 1 to 1 matching between properties and buyers in the displayed lists.
 3. `User` requests to return to the original view.

 Use case ends.

 **Extensions**

 * 2a.
 There are either no properties, or no buyers.
     * 2a1. `PropertyWhiz` shows an error message.

     Use case ends.

 * 2b.
 User sends another command within the 1 to 1 matching view.
     * 2b1. `PropertyWhiz` shows an error message.

     Use case resumes at step 2.

 **Use case: UC09 - Stat Properties**
 1. `User` requests to draw a histogram of property prices.
 2. `PropertyWhiz` draws and shows in a new window, a histogram of property prices within the displayed property list.

+Use case ends.

 **Extensions**

 * 1a.
 There are no properties in the displayed property list.
     * 1a1. `PropertyWhiz` shows an error message.

     Use case ends.

 * 1b.
 There is already a window containing a previously drawn histogram.
     * 1b1. `PropertyWhiz` closes the window containing the previously drawn histogram.

     Use case resumes at step 2.

 ### Non-Functional Requirements